 3. Analogous Scheme

 Analogous colors are neighbors on the color wheel.
-You can create a harmonious and cohesive effect on the fabric using these embroidery colors.
+You can create a harmonious and cohesive effect on the fabric using these embroidery color charts.

 4. Triadic Scheme